Authentication CLI

 Global Flags

-• --base-url string: Override the API base URL (default: https://uat.koneksi.co.kr)
+• --base-url string: Override the API base URL (default: https://uat.koneksi.co.krarrow-up-right)

 • --config string: Config file path (default: ~/.koneksi-auth/config.yaml)